comment

 Amongst continuing battles over the new law, the Darwin man suffering from prostate cancer became the first (publicly acknowledged) person to die with Dr Nitschke's "death machine."
 He passed away on Sunday 22nd September 1996.

-THE UNITED STATES OF AMERICA
+THE UNITED STATES OF AMERICA (3 States only)

 In America, a ruling of the 9th Circuit Court of Appeal, meant that assisted suicide (in the sense of a doctor prescribing lethal drugs for self-administration by a patient) was no longer unconstitutional in the western states.
 (A similar decision was reached shortly afterwards by the east coast's 2nd Circuit.)